-When I was applying to colleges, I couldn’t decide if I should mention that I have a disability.
-My low vision had been a major part of my life, especially in school, so it felt weird to hide that part of my identity.
+When I was applying to colleges, I couldn’t decide if I should mention that I have a disability in college applications.
+After all, my low vision is a major part of my life, especially in school.
+It would weird to hide that part of my identity.
 At the same time, I didn’t want to be known for my poor eyesight and have that hurt me in the application process.
-Luckily, I was able to strike a balance, and incorporate my disability into my college application.
+Luckily, I was able to strike a balance, and incorporate my disability in my college applications.
 Here is how I did it.

 Unless relevant, do not disclose disability on resumè

-There’s no reason to include a statement about your disability on your resumè, and while it is illegal, there is a chance people will decline to read it if they notice the person has a disability.
+There’s no reason to include a statement about your disability on your resumè.
+While it is illegal, there is a chance people will decline to read it if they notice the person has a disability.
 However, don’t shy away from including experiences that involve disability.
 It’s okay to write about your internship with the Department of Blind and Visually Impaired, or share published articles about life with a disability.

 What if I don’t have a lot on my resumè?

-While I did participate in some extra-curricular activities and take a few advanced classes, I had a then-undiagnosed chronic illness (read more about that here) that took up a lot of my free time.
+While I did participate in some extra-curricular activities and take a few advanced classes, I had a then-undiagnosed chronic illness that took up a lot of my free time.
 I didn’t disclose this anywhere on my application, as I rarely talked about my illness with people outside my family and close friends.
 I chose to let the experiences I had speak for themselves.

 Keep your essays positive